FAW Group: History

-The company produced more than 1.5 million vehicles in 2008, and in 2009 it was the largest machinery corporation and the second largest auto manufacturer in China.
+In 2008, the company produced more than 1.5 million vehicles.
+In 2009, it was the largest machinery corporation and the second largest auto maker in China.
 In 2010, the 2.56 million units sold made it the third most-productive vehicle maker in China that year, and one of its offerings, the FAW Xiali, was the 7th most-purchased car in China in 2010.
 It produced 2.6 million vehicles in 2011, the third-largest output of any China-based company.
 While it retained its third place rank, the number of whole vehicles produced in 2012 slowed to 2.3 million.
 Passenger cars made up a relatively scant 64% of total production that year.

+In September 2018, British car designer Giles Taylor joined the FAW Group as Global Vice President of Design and Chief Creative Officer for Hongqi.

 In July 2021, FAW transferred 49% of the shares of FAW Haima to Hainan Development Holdings Co., Ltd. (Hainan Holdings) at no charge.
 Haima Automobile holds 51% of the shares in FAW Haima, while Hainan Holdings hold 49% of the shares.

 As of 2024, many other brands have been liquidated, leaving only Hongqi and Bestune as passenger car brands.

-Cooperation with Leapmotor
+Collaboration with Leapmotor

 In March 2025, FAW Group and Leapmotor signed the MOU on strategic cooperation, under which the two parties will jointly develop passenger vehicles and collaborate on auto parts.

 In May 2025 at the Auto Shanghai, Zhu Jiangming, Chairman of Leapmotor, revealed that the two companies have finalized their partnership and will jointly develop a model for the Hongqi brand targeting overseas markets.
 Mass production of the new vehicle is set to begin in the second half of 2026 at Leapmotor's Hangzhou plant.
 The new Hongqi model will be built on the same platform as Leapmotor B10 with both battery electric and range-extender powertrain.

+Collaboration with Yueda Group

+In September 2023, Bestune announced the completion of its capital increase project, the registered capital increased from CNY 6.0 billion to CNY 8.4 billion.
+Yueda Automotive Group, a subsidiary of state-owned Yueda Group, became the first external investor introduced to Bestune.
+FAW Corporation Limited (FAW Group), FAW Equity Investment, and Yueda Automotive Group hold stakes of 86.16%, 11.87%, and 1.97%, respectively.

+In September 2025, FAW Group, Yueda Automotive, Agricultural Bank of China, China Telecom, and Nanjing Horizon Information Technology jointly increased their capital investment in Bestune, raising a total of 8.55 billion yuan.
+Following the capital increase, the equity structure of Bestune changed.
+The combined shareholding of FAW and FAW Equity Investment in Bestune decreased from 86.1568% to 79.0394%.
+Yueda Automotive's shareholding increased from 1.9741% to 10.3358%, making it the second-largest shareholder.
+Nanjing Horizon, Agricultural Bank of China, and China Telecom hold 0.6044%, 6.0443%, and 3.0222% respectively.

+In June 2026, at the Yueyi 08 launch event, FAW Group announced that FAW Yueyi has been upgraded to an independent new energy brand.